 At Centric Consulting, we successfully combined a Center of Excellence (COE) for Automation with a high-velocity development staff.
 This staff may include elements of on-site, near-shore, and off-shore development.
 Clients gain flexibility in controlling costs and throughput for development efforts.

 The COE functions as an intake facility.
-RPA requests, and there will be many, come into a central point of control.
+Robotic Process Automation requests, and there will be many, come into a central point of control.
 We review these requests for business function, cost-benefit, and priority.
 If a request passes the initial review, we do an estimate and create a benefit case.
 The benefit case is critical in the process, as it determines the actual return on investment for the bot over time.

 Bots come in all shapes and sizes and provide different levels of return.
 In some cases, a straightforward bot that takes a few weeks to develop could offer a substantial return, whereas a more sophisticated bot may not provide the same type of benefit.
 A business case considers non-tangible benefits as well, such as risk avoidance and compliance.
 The business case, then, drives prioritization.